Nithyanand-b/SPI/README.md

-# SPI Controller (Verilog)
+# Functional Verification of an SPI Memory Interface Using UVM

-This project implements a robust and modular **SPI (Serial Peripheral Interface) Controller** in Verilog.
+This project implements a robust and modular **SPI (Serial Peripheral Interface) Controller**.
 It supports both read and write operations with proper protocol handling using a finite state machine (FSM).

 ---

-## 📸 System Overview
+## 📸

 ### 🧩 SPI Controller Block Diagram (DUT)